CS 112

 }

-What is the running time of this version of the method as a function of the length n of the original list?
+1. (3 points) What is the worst-case running time of this algorithm as a function of the length m of list1 and the length n of list2?
+Don’t forget to take into account the time efficiency of the underlying list operations, getItem() and addItem().
 Use big-O notation, and explain your answer briefly.
-How does it compare to the efficiency of the original version of the method?

-4. What is the running time of your convert_LtoA method?
+3. (3 points) What is the worst-case running time of the improved algorithm?
 Use big-O notation, and explain your answer briefly.

 Problem 3: Working with stacks and queues